What credentials are required to work as a surgical assistant?

 - The program combines classroom, laboratory, and clinical learning experiences.

-- Laboratory experiences will be held on campus at Mercy Medical Center.
+- Laboratory experiences will be held on campus.

 - Clinical experiences are provided at area hospitals and surgery centers in Stark and surrounding counties.
 Students are required to complete a specified number and types of cases per clinical rotation.